Food Costing and internalisation of Externalities for System Transition

 Activities of ECOZEPT:

-As one of 24 international partners in the FOODCoST project, Ecozept, in cooperation with the University of Augsburg and the help of Tollwood Germany and GutEssen Austria, is conducting one of 11 case studies foreseen in the project.
-The study examines decision-making routines in the procurement of public out of home catering in kindergartens and schools in Germany, France and Austria based on external costs.
+As one of 24 international partners in the FOODCoST project, Ecozept, in cooperation with the Technical University of Nurnberg (THN) and the help of Tollwood Gmbh Germany and GutEssen Austria, is conducting one of 11 case studies foreseen in the project.
+The study examines decision-making routines in the procurement of public out of home catering in selected schools in Germany, France and Austria based on external costs.
 Its overall objective is to develop healthy and climate-friendly menus in out-of-home catering.
 Ecozept therefore uses the results of investigating the caterer’s current food value chains and follow-up costs as well as country specific diet recommendations.
 Table guest surveys determine the acceptance and limits in the introduction of these more sustainable menus.

 Research funded by European commission - supporting programme “Horizon 2020” for research and innovation under the funding number: 101060481